TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/assignments/ndeanon25/infra/api-design/README.md

 ## Inspiration

-Like in my last final project for DSA, my inspiration is the love for video games.
+Like in my final project for DSA, my inspiration is my love for video games.
 GameDeX is going to be my portfolio for all my games and projects.
-GameDeX will not just showcase my games, but also serve as a platform for all my ideas and projects.
+GameDeX will not only showcase my games but also serve as a platform for all my ideas and projects.
 I aim to continue this work and make my website public, sharing my passion for software engineering and learning with others.
-Through GameDeX, I hope to connect with fellow engineers and game enthusiast to collaborate on these exciting projects.
+Through GameDeX, I hope to connect with fellow software engineers and game enthusiasts to collaborate on these exciting projects.

 <p align="right">
 <a href="#top" >Back to top</a>